vistara-dev/agentipy/README.md

 # Solana Agent Kit

-A powerful toolkit for interacting with the Solana blockchain, providing easy-to-use functions for token operations, and trading.
+A powerful toolkit for interacting with the Solana blockchain, providing easy-to-use functions for token operations, trading, and more.
 Now integrated with LangChain for enhanced functionality.

 ## Features